saadq/Materialize/.github/ISSUE_TEMPLATE.md

 ### Theme Request:

 1. Theme Name:
+2. Author Name:
-2. Link to the color scheme:
+3. Link to the color scheme:
+4. License of color scheme: